 One tip before we start: If you're playing someone else's records, make a mental note about how they're inserted into both the outer plastic dust sleeve (if there is one) and how the inner sleeve (usually paper with the actual disc inside) is inserted inside the cardboard outer jacket.
 Be sure to put it back the same way.

-Step 1: If there's an, remove the record from it.
+Step 1: If there's an outer plastic protective cover, remove the record from it.

 Step 2: The actual disc should be inside another inner sleeve, inside the outer jacket.
 These are usually paper, or some collectors use plastic anti-static inner sleeves, too.
 Take that out.